Skip to main content

 Germany12/11/2024 – 15/03/2025Security risks associated with irregular migration that increase serious threats to public order and security posed by the already tense reception situation for refugees, and the potential increasing migratory pressure at the EU's external borders because of developments in Afghanistan, Turkey, and Syria, as well as smuggling activities, Russia's ongoing war of aggression against Ukraine, and the security situation in the Middle East exacerbated by terrorist groups; borders with Austria.

-Norway12/11/2024 – 11/05/2025General threat aimed at the energy sector, threats of sabotage posed by the Russian intelligence service, as well as to increase infrastructure protection; ports with ferry connections to the Schengen area.
+Norway12/11/2024 – 11/05/2025General threat aimed at the energy sector, threats of sabotage posed by the Russian intelligence service, as well as to increase infrastructure protection; ports with ferry connections to the Schengen area: all internal borders (land, air, and sea).

 Denmark12/11/2024 – 11/05/2025Serious threats to public policy and internal security posed by continuous terrorism-related events and organised crime, as well as Russia's ongoing aggression in Ukraine, Russian attempts of espionage, and acts of physical sabotage by individuals linked to Russia, along with the impact of Middle Eastern armed conflicts and conflicts in Africa increase migratory pressure, irregular entries, and risk infiltration by radicalised individuals; all internal borders (land, air, and sea), and land and sea borders with Germany.